MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-numeric/readme.md

 It is possible to specify a unit after the field for integers and decimals.
 For currencies, the symbol is positioned in the input field.

+## Number Format

+Numeric values are formatted according to the page's language settings.
+The component checks for the closest `lang` attribute and applies formatting based on that value.
+If it cannot find a `lang` attribute, it defaults to `en`.

+**Reminder:** For accessibility purposes, the `lang` attribute should be set at least on the `<html>` tag.

 ## Slot

 The spacing between the field and the slot content is not managed by the component, it must be defined in slot implementation.